Black Phantom Tetra

-With 'mock' battles between males, the attractive Black Phantom Tetra is one of the most interesting fish to keep!
+The Black Phantom Tetra is both very attractive and one of the most interesting fish to keep!

 This attractive tetra is one of the easiest fish to keep.
-It is very active and can be kept in pairs or in schools.
-It is also very peaceful with its tank mates and a prolific breeder.
-The Black Phantom Tetra doesn't require exacting water conditions in order to thrive.
-It is much less demanding of its environment than its cousin, the Red Phantom Tetra Megalamphodus sweglesi, which is similar in appearance but has a redish tinge to its body..
+The Black Phantom Tetra is very active and can be kept in pairs or in schools of at least 5 individuals.
+It is very peaceful with its tankmates and a prolific breeder.
+The Black Phantom Tetra does not require exacting water conditions in order to thrive.
+It is much less demanding of its environment than its cousin, the Red Phantom Tetra Hyphessobrycon sweglesi, which is similar in appearance but has a reddish tinge to its body.

 • Kingdom: Animalia